min2ha/ukwa-site/content/target/66024/index.en.md

   "subject": "Brexit"
 }

-# Daily Mail, The: DOMINIC LAWSON: Who'd take lessons from the IRA's chum Corbyn on Brexit and the Irish border?

 Argues that Jeremy Corbyn, a long term sympathiser with the IRA, would not by trusted by Ulster unionists to negotiate Brexit.